alexzshl/vscode-taskhere/README.md

 ![icon-in-label](resource/image/new/label_icon.png)

-You can find a list of built-in icons provided by VSCode:
+You can find a list of built-in icons provided by VSCode on this page:

 [![icons-in-labels](https://img.shields.io/badge/VS%20Code-icons--in--labels-blue?logo=visual-studio-code&style=flat-square)](https://code.visualstudio.com/api/references/icons-in-labels)